Alabama Court Records

 Are Incarceration Records Public in Alabama?

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the court record, unless said person is a juvenile

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are operated independently of government sources and are not sponsored by these government agencies.
+Because of this, record availability, accessibility, and validity may not be guaranteed.

 How to Look Up Jail Records in Alabama?

-Interested parties can access jail history, arrest records, and criminal history information by contacting the primary custodian agency for all these records.
+Interested parties can access jail history, arrest records, and criminal history information by contacting the primary custodian agency for these records.
 Essentially, the agency responsible for the documentation also has primary custody of the document in question.
 For example, jail records are available at the county sheriff departments in charge of the jail facility of interest.
 Arrest records are official accounts of arrests made by law enforcement agencies in the state.
-Either visit the facility in person or request through the mail for the records.
+Either visit the facility in person or request the records through mail.
 Some county websites maintain a register of inmates within the jail facility.
 While jail records may be free to view, expect to pay a service fee for copying them.
 The records officer may redact some parts of the record that are considered confidential.
 Criminal history information is accessible on request both at county law enforcement agencies and centrally at the state repository- Alabama Law Enforcement Agency of criminal history information.
 Call 1–866–740–4762 or 334–353–4340 for more information or visit any of the field offices.
 Otherwise, send a mail inquiry to:

 State Bureau of Investigation